abp437/rails-intermediate/README.md

-# rails-intermediate
+# README

-This repo will focus on my intermediate level experimantation with Rails
+This repo will focus on my intermediate level experimentation with Rails